Liquid–liquid extraction: Liquid-liquid equilibrium calculations

-While solvent extraction is often done on a small scale by synthetic lab chemists using a separatory funnel, Craig apparatus or membrane-based techniques, it is normally done on the industrial scale using machines that bring the two liquid phases into contact with each other.
-Such machines include centrifugal contactors, Thin Layer Extraction, spray columns, pulsed columns, and mixer-settlers.

 Extraction of metals

 The extraction methods for a range of metals include:

 Cerium

 Ce(IV) can separated from other rare earth (III) ions by using sulfuric acid and HDEHP to produce high-purity cerium oxide.

 Cobalt

 The extraction of cobalt from hydrochloric acid using Alamine 336 (tri-octyl/decyl amine) in meta-xylene.
 Cobalt can be extracted also using Ionquest 290 or Cyanex 272 {bis-(2,4,4-trimethylpentyl) phosphinic acid}.

 Copper

 Copper can be extracted using hydroxyoximes as extractants, a recent paper describes an extractant that has a good selectivity for copper over cobalt and nickel.

 Gadolinium

 The rare earth element Gadolinium can be extracted with n-tributyl phosphate and nitric acid to yield over a kilogram of gadolinium oxide.

 Neodymium

 The rare earth element Neodymium is extracted by di(2-ethyl-hexyl)phosphoric acid into hexane by an ion exchange mechanism.
 Neodymium can also be separated from dysprosium through selective precipitation of dysprosium with Cyanex 272 when the HNO_{3} concentration was 0.001 mol/L.